gordonaspin/roku_remote/README.md

     fi
 done
 ~~~
+The channel ribbon is created with the src/roku_remote/images/\*.jpeg files.
+You can remove chan\<id\>.jpeg images from the src/roku_remote/images/ folder that you don't want and they will no longer appear in the ribbon when it gets created.
+Similarly, you can add your own chan\<id\>.jpeg image for a channel that you are aware of.
 Here's a table of all the channel ids I know:
 | Channel ID 	| Name    | Image  |
 |------------	| ------  | ------ |